v8/v8.dev/src/blog/v8-lite.md

   <figcaption>Per-page breakdown of memory savings of V8 v7.8 (Chrome 78) compared to v7.1 (Chrome 71).</figcaption>
 </figure>

-Over this time, we have reduced the V8 heap size by an average of 18% across a range of typical websites, which corresponds to an average decrease of 1.5MB for low-end AndroidGo mobile devices.
+Over this time, we have reduced the V8 heap size by an average of 18% across a range of typical websites, which corresponds to an average decrease of 1.5 MB for low-end AndroidGo mobile devices.
 This has been possible without any significant impact on JavaScript performance either on benchmarks or as measured on real world webpage interactions.

 *Lite mode* can provide further memory savings at some cost to JavaScript execution throughput by disabling function optimization.
 On average *Lite mode* provides 22% memory savings, with some pages seeing up to 32% reductions.
-This corresponds to a 1.8MB reduction in V8 heap size on an AndroidGo device.
+This corresponds to a 1.8 MB reduction in V8 heap size on an AndroidGo device.

 <figure>
   <img src="/_img/v8-lite/breakdown-by-optimization.svg" width="677" height="411" alt="" loading="lazy">